philidem/j1-example-gcp-project-access/README.md

 docker run --rm -it -w `pwd` -v `pwd`:`pwd` j1-example-gcp-project-access
 ```

+By default the output will be written to `gcp-project-access.json` in the
+current working directory.

 ## How to run from source code with Node.js runtime

 - Install [node](https://nodejs.org) and [yarn](https://yarnpkg.com/).